Vietnamese Grilled Pork Sausage (Nem Nuong)

-When I feel like torturing the neighbors, I take out the grill and barbecue up Nem Nuong, Vietnamese grilled pork sausage.
-I put on my Vietnamese straw hat and fan the aroma of this tasty Vietnamese dish into their yard.
-Yes, that is what you get for constantly taking my parking.
+When I feel like torturing the neighbors, I take out the grill and cook up Nem Nướng, Vietnamese grilled pork sausage.
+I waft the aroma of this tasty Vietnamese sausage into their yard.
+That is what you get for taking my parking!

-Nem Nuong is served in a variety of ways.
-I'm lazy so whenever I make Nem Nuong at home, I usually have them with steamed white rice and a side of fresh or pickled vegetables.
-At the restaurants, you are likely to be served Nem Nuong wrapped in rice paper with lettuce and fresh herbs and a side of the signature orange Nem Nướng dipping sauce.
-You can also be served Nem Nuong in a bowl of rice noodles with fresh herbs and a spicy and sweet fish sauce dressing.
-In a Vietnamese deli, you can have it in a Vietnamese Banh Mi sandwich.
-However you have it, it's a classic dish that will surely give you a taste of Vietnam.
+Nem Nướng is served in a variety of ways.
+For the lazies, you can have them with steamed white rice and a side of fresh or pickled vegetables.
+At the restaurants, you can have Nem Nướng wrapped in rice paper (Nem Nướng Cuốn) with a side of the signature orange Nem Nướng dipping sauce.
+You can also have Nem Nướng with rice noodles (Bún Nem Nướng).
+In a Vietnamese deli, you can have it in a sandwich (Bánh Mì Nem Nướng).
+However you have it, it's a classic dish that will surely give you a unique taste of Vietnam.
 It's not the healthiest of meats, but it sure is damn delicoius.

 - 1/4 cup fish sauce